dgtlkitchen/vrf/PRD.md

   uint64 safety_margin_seconds = 5;
   // Whether VRF is currently enforced by the chain.
   // When false, VRF is logically disabled: vote extensions are ignored for randomness,
-  // PreBlock does not require a beacon, and VRF queries / precompiles behave as if
+  // PreBlock does not require a beacon, and VRF queries behave as if
   // no randomness is available for the block. bool   enabled              = 6;
   // Monotonically increasing epoch reflecting drand resharing rounds.